chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 > **_NOTE:_**  If we detect that a Github repository is the target of the `url` value, we will assign this URL to the "[Source Code](#source-code)" field instead of the Project Site field.

+### Documentation

+This is a link to further documentation for your plugin.

+We display this on the detailed plugin page.

-Alternatively, you can also set this field by setting a value for `Project Site` in the `project_urls` section of your napari configuration file.
+You can set this field by setting a value for `Documentation` in the `project_urls` section of your napari configuration file.

 ``` YAML
 # .napari/config.yml